Nikos Zisis: Personal life

+Zisis' older brother Danis, died in a car accident in 2003.
 Zisis is very close friends with fellow former Greek men's national basketball team players Vassilis Spanoulis, Ioannis Bourousis, and Panos Vasilopoulos.
-He is also friends with former Italian national basketball team player Andrea Bargnani.
+He is also good friends with former Italian national basketball team player Andrea Bargnani and German national basketball team player Daniel Theis.
 He married Fani Skoufi in 2010, with Vassilis Spanoulis being his best man.
 His nickname is "The Lord of the Rings."